DUNE-DAQ/docs/docs/README.md

 To learn about the standard development workflow, read the [daq-release documentation](packages/daq-release/README.md), in particular [this page](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-release/development_workflow_gitflow/)

 To learn about the C++ coding guidelines which DUNE DAQ package developers should follow, read [the styleguide](packages/styleguide/README.md)

+To learn how to run integration tests within our framework, go [here](packages/integrationtest/README.md)

 --------------